-The federal government should take immediate action to provide local governments with the broadcast channels needed to enhance their communications capabilities.
-Reliable and interoperable wireless communications are essential to public safety's mission to protect life and property.
+The federal government should take immediate action to provide local governments with the broadcast channels needed to enhance their communications Reliable and interoperable capabilities. wireless communications are essential to public safety's mission to protect life and property.

-The federal government should encourage planning for public regional safety communication needs and address the current shortage of spectrum channels with a longterm plan that ensures sufficient and appropriate spectrum to meet future public safety needs across the nation. equipment with open communications standards, and funding for the necessary building, operation, and maintenance of a interoperable national emergency If federal communications system. reallocation of radio spectrum forces a municipality to change radio frequencies and/or channels to preserve its public safety and emergency communications services, there should be prompt and fair compensation made for transfer costs, such as new equipment and additional personnel and training.
+The federal government should encourage regional planning for public safetv communication needs and address the current shortage of spectrum channels with a longterm plan that ensures sufficient and appropriate spectrum to meet future public safety needs across the nation. communications equipment with open standards, and funding for the necessary building, operation, and maintenance of a national interoperable emergency communications federal system.
+If reallocation of radio spectrum forces a municipality to change radio frequencies and/or channels to preserve its public safety and emergency communications services, should there be prompt and fair compensation made for transfer costs, such as new equipment and additional personnel and training.
 (NLC's policies on public safety communications are detailed further in the ITC Chapter of the National Municipal Policy.)

 The federal government should also link all emergency warning systems across the nation, supplying all areas with appropriate equipment so that no area is left unprotected.
-Emergency alert systems should be used to ensure that any presidentially declared emergency, homeland security, and National Weather Services alerts are timely and accurate and provide direction on recommended protective measures local governments should take when the threat level is increased.
+Emergency alert systems should be used to ensure that any presidentially declared emergency, homeland security, and National Weather Services alerts are timely and provide direction accurate and on recommended protective measures local governments should take when the threat level is increased.
 Local governments should be reimbursed for any costs associated with heightened alerts.